ComputeCanada/magic_castle/README.md

 1. Create a symlink to the `dns.tf` file into your cloud project folder (i.e: `openstack`, `aws`, etc.).
 2. Export the following environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_TOKEN`.
 3. Run `terraform apply`.

+## Verifying the cluster state

+On the login node :
+- Verify SLURM cluster state: `sinfo`.
+You should see the number of nodes defined in `variables.tf` and all nodes should have an idle state.
+- Verify JupyterHub state: `systemctl status jupyterhub`.
+It should be active.
+- Verify you can run interactive jobs: `salloc`
+- Verify the home were created: `ls /home`.
+You should see as many home as there are guest account + centos account.
+- Verify the domain name: go to https://${domain_name}.
+It should be JupyterHub login page.